What is CDKL5 deficiency disorder?

-He was born in the summer of 2019, and soon after his birth, life threw us a curveball.
+He was born in the summer of 2019, and shortly after his birth, life threw us a curveball.

 In our case, this disorder was caused by pure chance: a random and non-hereditary genetic mutation at the X-chromosome.
 A random mutation at any gene occurs in 1% of all births.
 This specific gene, CDKL5, which all humans have, affects the brain.
-This could happen to any parent.

-CDKL5 disorder occurs more frequently in girls, but is more severe in boys.
+CDKL5 deficiency disorder occurs more frequently in girls, but is more severe in boys.

-The role of the CDKL5 gene is to provide instructions for making proteins for brain and neuron development.
-Since CDKL5 disorder affects neurological development, anything the brain can process is impaired.
+The role of the CDKL5 gene is to provide instructions for making proteins during brain and neuron development.
+Since CDD inhibits neurological development, anything the brain can process is impaired.
 What Rohan sees or hears, he's unable to properly process.
 He does not have the ability to develop language, understand basic logical relationships, or motor skills such holding his head up or grasping objects.
 Cognitively, he's permanently a newborn.

-He will never be able to say, "I love you."
 The most precious thing we have of him is his smile, which is rare to see, yet cherished nonetheless.
-Since his complications will get worsen as he ages, he may even lose his ability to smile.
-Even if we see some development in his abilities, sudden regression is common, taking away everything that we worked tirelessly for.
+Since his complications will worsen as he ages, he may lose his ability to smile.
+Even if we see some development in his abilities, sudden regression is common, taking away everything that we work tirelessly for.

-All premium members are Riders for Rohan, who help fund for Rohan's:
+All premium members are Riders for Rohan, who help contribute to Rohan's:

 - Medical equipment, supplies, and medication

 - Future home modifications for accessible bedding and bathing